 - For a minimum cure of 4 hours at 60°F or above, use 2% (by dry weight of cement) calcium chloride. - For a minimum cure of 6 hours at 60°F or above, use 1% (by dry weight of cement) calcium chloride. - (2) Air-Entraining Admixture.
-When specified, use an air-entraining admixture in the concrete mixture. - (3) Water-Reducers and Set-Retarders.
+When specified, use an air-entraining admixture in the concrete mixture.
+If another admixture is added to an air-entrained concrete mixture, determine if it is necessary to adjust the air-entraining admixture dosage to maintain the specified air content. - (3) Water-Reducers and Set-Retarders.
+A water-reducing admixture for improving workability may be required.
 If unfavorable weather or other conditions adversely affect the placing and finishing properties of the concrete mix, the Engineer may allow the use of water-reducers and set-retarders.
 Verify that the admixtures will work as intended without detrimental effects.
 If the Engineer approves the use of water-reducers and set-retarders, their continued use depends on their performance.

-If at any point, a water-reducer is used to produce a slump equal to or greater than 7 1⁄2 inches, comply with subsection 401.3g. - (4) Plasticizer Admixture.
+(4) Plasticizer Admixture.
 A plasticizer is defined as an admixture that produces flowing concrete, without further addition of water, and/or retards the setting of concrete.
 Flowing concrete is defined as having a slump equal to or greater than 7 1⁄2 inches while maintaining a cohesive nature.